“Air-Mobile”

 They fought at Thorn La Chu, then the 3rd Brigade was needed back at Hue.

-The southwest wall of the city was soon taken after the 1st Battalion, The 7th Cavalry overcame severe resistance and linked up with the 5th Battalion.
+The southwest wall of the city was soon taken after the 1st Battalion, The 7th Cavalry, overcame severe resistance and linked up with the 5th Battalion.
 At this point, the NVA and Viet Cong invaders were driven from Hue by late February.
 The Tet Offensive was over.
 The NVA and Viet Cong had suffered a massive defeat, with 32,000 killed in action and 5,800 captured.

 The 227th had been flying massive missions, 3 in a month, and were committed to this battle, it started with an attempt at dropping in a reconnaissance team, to secure the top of a hill called “Signal Hill”, where possibly an “RRT” (Radio Relay Team) could set up their equipment. on a 4,879-foot peak 5 kilometers northeast of A Loui Airfield, and it was above the clouds most of the time.

-This is an incredible story about a long battle, with a lot of parts to it should be read, It’s quite a read, and it should be read, See: WELCOME TO BASE CAMP PHU LOI (weebly.com) On 10 May, the extraction phase of Operation Delaware began. bottom line, Along with other units, the 227th was able to help ensure the success of Operation Delaware/Lam Son.
+This is an incredible story about a long battle, with a lot of parts to it should be read, It’s quite a read, and it should be read, See: WELCOME TO BASE CAMP PHU LOI (weebly.com).
+On 10 May, the extraction phase of Operation Delaware began. bottom line, Along with other units, the 227th was able to help ensure the success of Operation Delaware/Lam Son.

 Near the end of 1968, the battalion moved to a new AO to the south, in the III Corps tactical zone.
-They would be helping the efforts to cut off the infiltration routes, and weapons and food stashed along the border, of South Vietnam and Cambodia.
+They would be helping the efforts to cut off the infiltration routes, weapons, and food stashed along the border of South Vietnam and Cambodia.
 The double and triple-canopy jungle allowed for the extensive use of the battalion’s Nighthawk helicopters, these were modified aircraft with a unique installation of an infrared light coupled with a starlight scope, a powerful spotlight, three M-60 machine guns, even a minigun, really made moving around at night in the III Corps areas very dangerous for the enemy.

 They continued doing flight missions day in and day out assigned to the 1st Cavalry Division, in much the same way, and through 1970.
 Then The 1st Cavalry Division started going home.
 The 227th Aviation Company participated in 14 campaigns and received seven decorations during its 7 years of duty in Vietnam.
 The 227th AHB departed Vietnam on 25 July 1971.
 The first Army aviator to win the Medal of Honor in the Vietnam War had been a member of the 227th Aviation (4th Battalion).